Bobrac3023/Project4_roshan/README.md

 ![sign_up_page](readme.doc/sign_up_page.png)

 - The guest tries to sign-up using an existing username
-- The website presents a user friendly error messages.
+- The website presents a user friendly error message.

 ![username_valiadtion_signup](readme.doc/username_valiadtion_signup.png)

 - The guest tries to sign-up using an invalid password.
-- The website presents a user friendly error messages.
+- The website presents a user friendly error message.

 ![password_validation_signup](readme.doc/password_validation_signup.png)

 ### Test and Validate Sign-in function

 - The sign-in form can be reached from two areas.
-  - when the user clicks on the "reserve now" button on the home page
+  - when the user clicks on the ***"reserve now"*** button on the home page
-  - from the sign-up page on the navbar.
+  - from the ***sign-up*** page on the navbar.
 - The sign-in form has validation checks for usernames and passwords.

 ![reserve_now_modal](readme.doc/reserve_now_modal.png)